Your local drive though refund point

-STANLEY ROAD SELECTED AS MAJOR REFUND POINT FOR CONTAINERS FOR CHANGE IN BUNBURY AND THE SOUTH WEST
+STANLEY ROAD HAS BEEN SELECTED AS A MAJOR REFUND POINT FOR CONTAINERS FOR CHANGE IN BUNBURY AND THE SOUTH WEST

 Stanley Road Regional Waste Management Facility, just a few minutes from Australind has been selected by the state government as major refund point for Containers for Change, Western Australia’s Container Deposit Scheme for Bunbury and the South West.

 Refund points will be established in every region across the State, from the Kimberley to the Great Southern.
 The number of refund points across the State will grow to at least 172 by June and to 229 by the end of the scheme’s first year.
-Refund point locations and operating hours will be available at http://www.containersforchange.com.au in May.
+Refund point locations and operating hours will be available at http://www.containersforchange.com.au once they have been finalised.

 For more information about the scheme and to stay up to date like the Watch Your Waste South West Facebook Page, follow us on Instagram @watch_your_waste_south_west or visit our website watchyourwaste.wa.gov.au